 Magney left the impression that the wonderful safeguards protecting WEC's voter-registration system also protect the vote-tabulation system.

-But I know enough election technology to notice the omissions.
+I know enough election technology to notice Magney's feints and finesses.
 As I listened, I found myself imagining a different interview.
 I imagined that Kaufman had asked specifically about the tabulation system, and that she was speaking with a WEC representative whose job description said “Make sure voters understand the real risks and necessary safeguards.”

 Here’s that interview:

 Interviewer: Welcome to our show.
 Every day seems to bring more alarming news about Russia’s intent to tamper with American elections.
 Is Wisconsin's computerized vote-tabulation system secure?
 I will discuss that today with my guest, Earnest Veracity of the Wisconsin Elections Commission.
 Welcome, Earnest.

 Interviewer: I’m assuming you’re familiar with the five basic functions of a cybersecurity program, spelled out by the National Institute of Standards and Technology—identify the risks; protect the system; detect any problems; respond to any problems; and recover.
 Would that be a good framework for discussing Wisconsin's election security?